wso2-attic/ballerina-integrator/README.md

 ```
    $ ballerina run restful_service/ --config restful_service/ballerina.conf
 ```

->NOTE: The above configuration is the minimum configuration needed to enable tracing and metrics.
-With these configurations, default values are loaded for the rest of the configuration parameters of metrics and tracing.
+>NOTE: The configuration provided above is the minimum configuration required to enable tracing and metrics.
+When you use the minimum configuration, the default values are loaded for the rest of the configuration parameters of metrics and tracing.

 ### Tracing

-You can monitor Ballerina services using built-in tracing capabilities of Ballerina.
-We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
+You can monitor Ballerina services using the built-in tracing capability of Ballerina.
+Let's use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system here.
-Follow the following steps to use tracing with Ballerina.
+Follow the steps below to use tracing with Ballerina

 - You can add the following configurations for tracing.
 Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described above.
 ```